 These jobs are essential in modern society because they help create and maintain technology, such as computer programs and mobile apps.
 It turns out that such professionals make an average annual salary of £65,000 (about $83,500).
 What does a day look like for someone who works in this profession?
 Well, it’s hard to say.

-- A lot of these individuals are employed by tech companies that operate on a 24/h schedule.
+- Many of these individuals are employed by tech companies operating on a 24/h schedule.

 Professional Sports Player